 We would usually advise arranging any car viewings at the home of the seller.
 We would always be suspicious if they would only let you view the car in a public area such as a carpark or petrol station.
 This could mean they don’t want you to know where they live if there are any issues with the car.

 Try to arrange a viewing on a good weather day too!
-Don’t go when its dark or raining as this can easily disguise or hide any blemishes or defects on the car.
-The rain droplets or poor light can easily hide scratches, dents and missing parts that you would easily see in better conditions.
+Don’t go when its dark or raining, as this can easily disguise or hide any blemishes or defects on the car.
+Raindrops or poor light can easily hide scratches, dents and missing parts that you would easily see in better conditions.

 Another key area to check is the locks and windows.
 Check they are the same at both sides, as differences could highlight any repair from an attempted brake in.
-Check the central locking opens all doors, and importantly check the manual locking also works.
-Don’t forget to check the windows fully open and close, and if the car has a sunroof this works as it should.
+Check that the central locking opens all doors, and importantly, check the manual locking also works.
+Don’t forget to check the windows are fully open and closed, and if the car has a sunroof, this works as it should.
 If you begin noticing a lot of defects but you like the car, it may be worth having an independent inspection to ensure these are just cosmetic and no structural issues are hidden.

 However, the inspection of the car does not stop on the outside.
 Make sure you inspect inside the vehicle too!
 Look at the center console, door cards, seats and even look under any mats.

-As well as allowing you to view the vehicle properly, and forming part of your decision if this car is right for you, these small defects can also become a powerful negotiating tool.
+As well as allowing you to view the vehicle properly and forming part of your decision about whether this car is right for you, these small defects can also become a powerful negotiating tool.